joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 ### Node

 First, let's build a node.
-A node must have some data and a pointer to the next node.
+A node must, at minimum, have some data and a pointer to the next node.

 ```js
 class Node {